Free pass (NASCAR): Naming

-The popular term for this rule, Lucky Dog, was first used by Benny Parsons in 2003 during a TNT broadcast at Dover International Speedway.
+The popular term for this rule, "lucky dog", was first used by Benny Parsons in 2003 during a TNT broadcast at Dover International Speedway.
 His boothmate Wally Dallenbach Jr., concurred when Jimmy Spencer, who drove a car sponsored by Sirius Satellite Radio (whose company mascot was a dog, named "Deejay Mongobot"), saying, "That IS a lucky dog."
 This became used by all NBC and TNT broadcasts, along with the Performance Racing Network radio broadcasts.
 The term is also used by NASCAR SimRacing and iRacing, among other licensed NASCAR video games produced after the rule was implemented.

-Another oft-used term, Free pass, was first used by Mike Joy during the 2004 broadcast of the Subway 400 at North Carolina Speedway in Rockingham, North Carolina.
+Another oft-used term, "free pass", was first used by Mike Joy during the 2004 broadcast of the Subway 400 at North Carolina Speedway in Rockingham, North Carolina.
 Sometimes, Larry McReynolds, especially during the 2004 season, would refer to it as a pardon (sometimes accompanied by "from the Oval Office"; "Oval Office" is a term referring to the NASCAR mobile office and the proper series logo), and sometimes Darrell Waltrip uses it only for the #38 Robert Yates Racing Ford and later #18 Joe Gibbs Racing Toyota, because that car is sponsored by Mars, Incorporated, which manufactures the Pedigree dog food brand.
 It is used by MRN Radio and Fox Sports by its main announcers, and is used by the Fox graphics package.
-(Note that starting in 2007, TNT's coverage is produced by Fox Sports; as part of the 2009 restart rule changes, the TNT graphics package states the driver with the Free Pass and Wave-Around before the restart.)
+(Between 2007 and 2014, TNT's coverage is produced by Fox Sports; as part of the 2009 restart rule changes, the TNT graphics package states the driver with the Free Pass and Wave-Around before the restart.)

-On Speed Channel and ESPN the term Aaron's "Lucky Dog" (which is the Aaron's corporate mascot, and is part of its branding) is used.
+On Speed Channel and ESPN the term "Aaron's Lucky Dog" (which is the Aaron's corporate mascot, and is part of its branding) is used.
 During ESPN broadcasts, it is used only when it is officially awarded.
 During ESPN broadcasts, Jerry Punch follows the code established by ESPN producer Neil Goldberg, using Free Pass (which was Goldberg's policy on Fox).

-In the NASCAR Pinty's Series, the term VTech Lucky Dog is a contingency award among drivers who were Beneficiaries during the race.
-The highest-finishing driver who had earned a Beneficiary Rule lap wins a CAD 1,000 prize.
+In the NASCAR Pinty's Series, the term "VTech Lucky Dog" is a contingency award among drivers who were granted free passes during the race.
+The highest-finishing driver who had earned a free pass lap wins a CAD 1,000 prize.